 A Donor Advised Fund allows donors to have ongoing involvement in deciding how to support charitable causes by recommending grants to qualified nonprofits.
 Our staff can help identify organizations working to address issues and needs you care about most.
 We handle the due diligence, ensuring selected nonprofits are in good standing.
 Your recommendations are submitted to our board for approval; afterward, we distribute grant dollars.

-A Corporate Advised Fund functions the same as a Donor Advised Fund.
-The difference between each type is that the fund advisor of a Corporate Advised Fund is the CEO or President of the corporation or can be an individual appointed by the CEO or President.
+A Corporate Advised Fund works in the same manner as a Donor Advised Fund.
+The only difference is that advisors to the fund are determined and appointed by the corporation.